-Brims Tidal Array Ltd (Previously named Cantick Head Tidal Development Ltd) is a joint venture between OpenHydro Site Development Ltd (OpenHydro) and SSE Renewables (Holdings) UK Ltd (SSER).
-The proposed development will be deployed as two phases.
-Phase I consists of up to 60MW with construction expected to begin in 2019.
-Phase II will be subject to a separate application process, with planned delivery of the fully commissioned 200MW Project in 2023.
-This phasing will allow BTAL to gain experience of deploying devices in an array of reasonable scale and then evaluating its performance, both technically and environmentally before completing the full build-out.
+Brims Tidal Array Ltd (Previously named Cantick Head Tidal Development Ltd)was a joint venture between OpenHydro Site Development Ltd (OpenHydro) and SSE Renewables (Holdings) UK Ltd (SSER).
+The proposed development was be deployed as two phases.
+Phase I consists of up to 60MW where construction was expected to begin in 2019.
+Phase II would be subject to a separate application process, with planned delivery of the fully commissioned 200MWProject in 2023.
+This phasing would have allowed BTAL to gain experience of deploying devices in an array of reasonable scale and then evaluating its performance, both technically and environmentally before completing the full build-out.

 The original Area of Search identified for this Project was 11km2 off the south coast of South Walls in Orkney.
 Following the signing of the AfL, the project team engaged in detailed tidal resource assessment surveys in order to characterise the resource in more detail.
 Complicated flows and eddies were found to be impacting the amount of energy that could be feasibly extracted from the resource at the site, raising concern over the nature of the tidal regime within the AfL and its potential for development.
 The surveys suggested that the commercially developable resource lies primarily west of the AfL site, in 60m-100m of water, off South Hoy.
 This has led to a revised AfL located to the west of the original site and the site is now referred to as Brims Tidal.

 Since the liquidation of OpenHydro in July 2018 there remains uncertainty in how the project, which is almost fully consented, will proceed.
 The following sections describe OpenHydro’s intended technology and related infrastructure for this project as originally planned.